Understanding the differences between a Brand Manager vs Marketing Manager

 For professionals in smaller companies where one person might be handling both roles, it's always important to balance strategic brand building with tactical marketing efforts.
 Here are some tips gained from experience:

-And you, what role attracts you the most?
-Vote now!
+And you, which role attracts you the most?

 About the author

-Manelik Sfez, founder of the Swiss brand consultancy Ultrabrand, brings 25 years of international business, marketing, and brand strategy experience.
+Manelik Sfez, founder of the Swiss brand consultancy Ultrabrand, brings 25 years of international business, marketing, and brand strategy experience to the table.
 He has worked with some of the world’s most iconic brands throughout his career.
 From luxury goods to global retail, financial services and technological giants, he has guided companies through brand-led transformations that have redefined industries.

 Comments